AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

 * *[!UICONTROL Ads.txt sellers + sites without ads.txt]*: To prioritize buying inventory from a domain's authorized direct sellers and resellers.
 * *[!UICONTROL Ads.txt sellers only]*: To buy inventory only from a domain's authorized direct sellers and resellers.
 * *[!UICONTROL Ads.txt sellers only]*: To buy inventory only from a domain's authorized direct sellers.

+**[!UICONTROL Attention Targeting]:** (Display, video, mobile, and standard connected TV placements) Targets [!DNL Adelaide] pre-bid segments with a specific attention level (high, medium, or low) based on the specified site, format, and ad size.
+The segments are updated weekly. **Note:** Using [!DNL Adelaide] segments for targeting incurs a CPM fee for each impression delivered with [!DNL Adelaide] attention targeting; this fee is separate from fees for [attention measurement](/help/dsp/campaign-management/campaigns/campaign-settings.md).
+For interactive pre-roll placements, you're charged only for VAST impressions.

 **[!UICONTROL DoubleVerify Authentic Brand Safety]:** (Advertisers configured with the [!UICONTROL DoubleVerify Authentic Brand Safety] option) Enables [!DNL DoubleVerify Authentic Brand Safety], which blocks impressions post-bid using the custom brand safety rules configured for the specified segment ID.
 DSP bills your account for usage for the segment ID specified in the advertiser settings.